Joachim Stroink: Gender equality

 Both in and out of the legislature Stroink has been an advocate for gender equality.
 He has publicly supported the United Nations' He for She campaign calling on men across Nova Scotia to participate actively in the struggle for gender equality.

 Stroink called on members of the Nova Scotia legislature to donate to the campaign on Pay Equity Day in 2015.

-Zwarte Piet controversy
+Black face controversy

-In December 2013, Stroink, who is of Dutch descent, came under controversy after being photographed sitting on the lap of a man in black face dressed as Black Peter (Zwarte Piet) at a local Dutch Christmas party.
-He apologized for the incident.
+In December 2013 Stroink came under controversy after being photographed sitting on the lap of a man in black face dressed as Black Peter (Zwarte Piet) at a local Dutch Christmas party.

-Support for retaining the controversial character remains strong in the Netherlands though there has been a significant shift in public opinion.
-The number of Dutch residents supporting a change in the tradition has been shown to be growing in a recent government poll.